-10. “If You’re Ever Down in Dallas” by Lee Ann Womack
+10. “If You’re Ever Down In Dallas” By Lee Ann Womack

 To finish, we return to good old-fashioned country music with this song from Lee Ann Womack’s 1998 album Some Things I Know.

-In the lyrics, the female narrator asks her former lover to look her up “if [he’s] ever down in Dallas.”
+In the lyrics, the female singer asks her former lover to look her up “if [he’s] ever down in Dallas.”
 She regrets the choices they’ve made that pushed them apart and wonders if he’s lonely like she is.

 The lively music belies the sadness in the lyrics, almost as if the woman singing is trying to stay casual and hide her broken heart from when they parted.

-Summing Up Our List Of Dallas Songs
+Summing Up Our List Of Songs About Dallas